reruo321/Spring-Practice/Spring-Boot/Kotlin/008-Spring-Boot-With-React-JS/README.md

 ### Extension Support
 If you are using Intellij IDEA in Community version, you would not be able to get supports for .js or .css files, or compose HTTP requests using .http files...
+(Ultimate version only)

 You can use other applications such as Postman as an alternative for HTTP request.